Package Leaflet: Information for the User

 Octagamocta 100 mg/ml is used as replacement therapy in children, adolescents (0-18 years) and adults in different patient groups:

-Octagamocta 100 mg/ml can be used for the treatment of adults and children and adolescents (0-18 years) who have been exposed to measles or who have a risk of exposure to measles and in whom active vaccination against measles is not indicated or not recommended.
+Octagamocta 100 mg/ml can be used for the treatment of adults and children and adolescents (0-18 years) who are at risk of measles or who have been exposed to measles and in whom active vaccination against measles is not indicated or not recommended.

-Octagamocta 100 mg/ml can also be used in the treatment of autoimmune diseases (immunomodulation):
+Octagamocta 100 mg/ml can also be used for the treatment of autoimmune diseases (immunomodulation):

 Warnings and precautions

-Consult your doctor or pharmacist before starting to use Octagamocta 100 mg/ml.
+Consult your doctor or pharmacist before you start using Octagamocta 100 mg/ml.

-It is strongly recommended that, each time a dose of Octagamocta 100 mg/ml is administered, the name of the medication and batch number administered be recorded in order to maintain a record of the batches used.
+It is strongly recommended that each time a dose of Octagamocta 100 mg/ml is administered, a record should be kept of the name of the medicine and batch number used.

 Certain adverse reactions may occur more frequently:

-In the case of an adverse reaction, the infusion rate should be reduced or the infusion should be interrupted.
-The treatment required for an adverse effect will depend on the nature and severity of the adverse effect.
+In case of an adverse reaction, the infusion rate should be reduced or the infusion stopped.
+The treatment required for an adverse effect will depend on the nature and severity of the side effect.

-Circumstances and conditions that increase the risk of adverse effects
+Circumstances and conditions that increase the risk of having side effects

-Inform your doctor or healthcare professional immediately if you notice any of these reactions during or after administration of this medication.
-They will decide whether to reduce the infusion rate or stop it completely or if other measures are necessary.
+Tell your doctor or healthcare professional immediately if you notice such reactions during or after administration of this medicine.
+He or she will decide whether to reduce the infusion rate or stop it completely or whether other measures are necessary.

 Viral safety

-When administering medications derived from human plasma or blood, certain measures must be taken to prevent infections from passing to patients.
-Such measures include:
+When medicines derived from human plasma or blood are administered, certain measures are taken to prevent the transmission of infectious diseases to patients.
+These measures include:

-Despite these measures, when administering medications derived from human blood or plasma, the possibility of transmission of infectious agents cannot be excluded entirely.
-This also applies to emerging viruses or of unknown nature or other types of infections.
+Despite these measures, when medicines derived from human blood or plasma are administered, the risk of transmission of infectious agents cannot be completely excluded.
+This also applies to emerging or unknown viruses or other types of infections.

-These measures are considered effective for enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus, and hepatitis C virus.
-The measures taken may have limited value against non-enveloped viruses, such as hepatitis A virus and parvovirus B19.
+These measures are considered effective against enveloped viruses such as human immunodeficiency virus (HIV), hepatitis B virus and hepatitis C virus.
+The measures taken may have limited value against non-enveloped viruses such as hepatitis A virus and parvovirus B19.

-Immunoglobulins have not been associated with transmission of hepatitis A virus or parvovirus B19 infections, possibly due to the protective effect of the antibodies against these infections present in the medication.
+Immunoglobulins have not been associated with transmission of hepatitis A or parvovirus B19 infections, possibly due to the protective effect of the antibody content against these infections present in the medicine.

 Children and adolescents